-Leaving Cork, our first stop will be a photo of the beautiful Bunratty Castle.Today's emphasis shall be the Wild Atlantic way, visiting CLIFFS OF MOHER, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
+Leaving Killarney, our first stop will be a photo of the beautiful Bunratty Castle (photo opportunity & refreshments).Today's emphasis shall be the Wild Atlantic way, visiting Cliffs of Moher, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
 Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins, gannets and many more.
 Doolin, the home of Irish traditional music is our lunch stop before continuing onwards to explore the Burren, a lunar landscape dating back 300 million years with unique features like underground rivers and waterfalls.
 Our journey takes us along the West Coast of Clare, and Galway Bay with fabulous vistas of the Aran Islands before stopping at Corcomroe Abbey one of Ireland's finest examples of the Island of Saints and Scholars.
 We overnight in Galway known as the city of the tribes and Ireland's cultural capital, with a vast array of fine seafood eateries, and home to an endless selection of traditional Irish music venues.
 Galway was also once home of Christopher Columbus, the famous explorer.

 After a great night in Galway, our first stop today is the charming village of Cong famed by John Wayne and Maureen O'Hara in the film the Quiet Man.
 The village is home to Ashford Castle a regular haunt for the rich and famous and wedding venue for a host of international stars.
 We have time to visit Cong Abbey before heading off through parts of Connemara to the Museum of Country Life.
 Here we are introduced to the Irish way of life that has existed in this rugged and beautiful part of country since 1800s.
-Our lunch stop today shall be Ireland's premier surf venue and beach at Strandhill, County Sligo.
 We watch some of Ireland's finest breakers roll against our Atlantic shores before heading off through the poetic heartland of Ireland, W.B.
 Yeat's country.
 We visit his final resting place in Drumcliff Abbey, and admire the beautiful Benbulben referenced in many of his poems.
-Our final stop of the day is a blast from the past, at the portal tomb of Creevykeel dating back to the pagan years in Ireland that gives us an insight to our earliest inhabitants from the stone age and their rituals and burial ceremonies.
-Our overnight tonight is in the 2013 European city of culture, the most historic city of Derry.
+Our overnight tonight is in Letterkenny in rural Co.
+Donegal.